 At Arundale we aim to nurture and build upon the natural energy, enthusiasm, curiosity and sense of humour of children.
 In the Foundation Stage, the children are exposed to the six areas of learning and with this as our basis we offer a variety of play opportunities which include imaginative play, designing and constructing, investigating and exploring sand and water, creative activities and energetic play both inside and outside.
 Through these experiences children's language will be enriched and their understanding of the natural and built world will be extended; physical abilities and co-ordination will develop; and levels of concentration and persistence will be raised.

 Our school curriculum helps to develop enjoyment of, and commitment to, learning as a means of encouraging and stimulating the best possible progress and the highest attainment for all pupils.
 It builds on pupils' strengths, interests and experiences and develops their confidence in their capacity to learn and work independently and collaboratively.
-It equips them with the essential learning skills of Literacy, Numeracy, and ICT (Information and Communication Technology), and helps to promote an enquiring mind and the capacity to think rationally.
+It equips them with the essential learning skills of English, maths and computing, and helps to promote an enquiring mind and the capacity to think rationally.